 WHY WE EXIST

-Unfortunately the lack of proper development of the 0 to 4 year old child of a kayayoo leads to a default life on the streets.
+Unfortunately the lack of proper development of the 0 to 4 year old child continues the cycle of poverty

 WHAT WE DO

 In setting up Kaya ChildCare, we are augmenting the efforts of the hardworking kayayoo mother in providing for her child’s development in the critical formative years of the child's life, to change their default end from being a life on the street.

 We do this through an early childhood development center setup for Kayayoo kids only.
 The center is designed to run to fit the schedule and life of the Kayayoo mother.
 We also take the opportunity to augment the diet of the children in our care with two snacks and one meal a day.

 Learning and development is by a learning-through-play model; creating toys from local recyclable materials; and working with volunteers and other child-focused expert organizations to ensure the Kayayoo’s child also gets a fair chance for an optimum early childhood development.

 The center currently opens at 7:30AM on weekdays, Monday through Friday.
 One Sunday per quarter, we organize workshops and programs in health, hygiene, sanitation, and nutrition for the mothers.